jarodms/angular-nodejs-bootstrap-ngrx/README.md

 # Fully contained 'db', server and app
+This is not meant to be a full. amazing, awesome app....just an example.

+## Get Started
+After cloning/downloading source, run:

+`npm install`

-Run all three to have a fully contained app.
+Run all three (DB, NodeJS server, and App) to have a fully contained and running app.

+`npm run start-dev`

+### Goto http://localhost:4200/ to view the running app.
+1) Add a ToDo item with a description
+2) ToDo's not complete are marked as Green
+3) ToDo's that are complete have a grey background
+4) Delete any ToDo you don't need any more
+5) ToDo's are saved in the `db.json` file, so restarting the app will load your previous ToDo's

+# The Pieces
 ## DB
 `npm run db`